- Home

 Support Services Division

 The Support Services Division is led by a Lieutenant, with the title of Commander.
-Some of the administrative tasks handled by the Support Services Division include grant writing, records management, training, recruitment, public affairs, and web based inquires and complaints.
+Some of the tasks handled by the Support Services Division include grant writing, records management, training, recruitment, public affairs, property/evidence matters, and web based inquires and complaints.

 Community Resource Officer